Chapter 5 Reliability

 • circles (latent variables [LV]) represent the true score

-• observed/measured/manifest variables are represented by squares and each has an associated error; not illustrated are the random and systematic components of error
+• observed/measured/manifest variables are represented by squares, and each has an associated error; not illustrated are the random and systematic components of error

 • a true score is composed of a measured variable and its error